TeX-Live/texdoc/README.md

 ## Copyright and License

-Copyright 2008 Manuel Pégourié-Gonnard, Takuto Asakura, and the TeX Live Team.
+Copyright 2008-2020 Manuel Pégourié-Gonnard, Takuto Asakura, the TeX Live Team.

 This package is distributed under the terms of the GNU General Public License as published by the Free Software Foundation, either [version 3](./COPYING) of the License, or (at your option) any later version.